Attar’s hope was that his birds quest could serve as a mirror we can use to become more self aware. Here is Attar’s verse at the poems conclusion:

 For Plato, and much of the rest of Greek philosophy, reason was primarily something you did by speaking with others – it was more of a social act than a private mental discussion.

-Thus, to give up on reason did not mean giving up on your own ability to think or speak, but giving up on our collective ability to clearly discuss things, learn, and have plans and relationships with each other.
+Thus, giving up on reason does not just mean giving up on your own ability to think or speak, but giving up on our collective ability to clearly discuss things, learn, and have plans and relationships with each other.

-Reason and love, on this view, are mean’t to harmonize with each other, however exactly that harmony works out…10
+Ideally, therefore, conscious reason and intuitive love harmonize with each other, however exactly that harmony works out or is facilitated…10

 I think, with Plato, that we should not hate everyone else, or all reason, but take courage, and eagerly question and wonder -in the company of trusted friends and storytellers- what led us to mistaken love or reason in the first place.